 - Failing to update applications and devices with security patches

 - Using weak passwords or losing their credentials.

 Your business’s senior executives can also exacerbate the problem by not prioritizing security awareness or taking cyber security seriously enough.
-Perhaps because they are so used to delegating and having to trust those working for them, they might assume that they don’t have to do the trainings themselves.
+Perhaps because they are so used to delegating and having to trust those working for them, they might assume that they don’t have to do the training themselves.
 Someone else will take care of cyber security for them.
 Yet this isn’t the case.

 Everyone in the organization — from the CEO to the CEO’s granddaughter intern — can benefit from taking the time to learn about the latest in cyber security and new threats and challenges.
 The organization will benefit in the process.